EnhancedNetwork/TOHE-Docs/Vote.md

 # <font color=pink>🗳️ <b>Vote for The Enhanced Network</b></font> <Badge text="Minecraft" type="tip" vertical="middle"/>
 ---
 Vote for The Enhanced Network to get rewards!
 You can read more about voting below.
-If you have any questions, feel free to ask in our [Discord](https://discord.gg/tohe)!
+If you have any questions, feel free to ask in our [Discord Server](https://discord.gg/tohe)!

 ## Vote Links